 The spawning beds provide public viewing salmon spawning opportunities, and improve the global health of the Penticton channel by reducing invasive exotic species abundance (ex.
 Eurasian milfoil).
 It provides continued relationship development between various stakeholders, governments, and public.
 The project success is measured in a multi-year effectiveness monitoring program.
 The successes and learning will benefit future restoration works in the Okanagan Basin.

-2018-20: Pending fish migration and water flows, spawning bed 4 will be constructed beween the Golf Course Bridge and KVR abutments.
+2018-20: Pending fish migration and water flows, spawning bed 4 constructed between the Golf Course Bridge and KVR abutments.
 Bed 4 Construction includes 11,000 m kokanee and sockeye salmon spawning habitat.
 Improvements to existing 1986 kokanee spawning bed and ORRI Bed 4 and boulder cluster trout habitat.

-The bed will also reduce introduced invasive aquatic species abundance and provide excellent salmon spawning viewing opportunities.
+The bed also reduces introduced invasive aquatic species abundance and provide excellent salmon spawning viewing opportunities.

 Fall 2014: Two nature-like spawning beds created (Spawning Beds 1 & 2; 7,500 m2):